 What does the Hebrew verb mean?
-Rested is a word that we could misunderstand, that’s why I’m taking a minute or two to explain it.
+Rested is a word that we could misunderstand.
 The Hebrew word simply means “not to do work.”
 It is a negative connotation, primarily, not to do work.
 And what it is saying is since He had completed the creation, there was nothing for Him to do with regard to the creation.
-He ceased to work.
-He ceased to do the work of creation.
+He did not begin another create for six days and rest on the seventh day cycle.
+He ceased to work on that very first seventh day and onwards.
+He ceased.
 That’s what it means.
 And the word is used in those negative ways even the Mosaic Sabbath Law texts (Exodus 20), giving us the idea that the indication, first of all, here is that God was done with His work and so He didn’t do any further work.

 But there’s something more than that.
-I don’t want to just leave it at that.
 There is also a positive effect in that word.
 It can be used in a positive way and I want to draw that from Exodus 31:17.
 It says, “In six days the Lord made heaven and earth, but on the seventh day He ceased and was refreshed.”
 He stopped.
 He stopped creating.
 He stopped making.
 “And was refreshed,” now that’s an addition.
 That’s the positive side of it.

 Now you say, “What does it mean He was refreshed?
 That sounds again like He needed to sort of regain His dissipated energy.
 Not at all.
 The idea of that Hebrew word “refreshed” is the idea of satisfaction or delight.
 It is not to say that the result of God not working was some necessary replenishing of lost energy or strength, not some level of rehabilitation, but the idea of being refreshed or to find delight because of satisfaction.
 It’s really the response of God to what is stated in verse 31 that He saw everything He made, it was very good and as a result of that, He was satisfied.
 He found joy.
 He found delight.
 He found a certain fulfillment, satisfaction of accomplishment.
 Not unlike a master painter when he finishes his masterpiece and steps back to delight in what he has accomplished, not unlike a sculptor who molds the perfect image of a man and steps back having concluded his work to enjoy the finished product.

-It’s noteworthy, I think, and you need to follow along with this thought, it’s noteworthy that there’s no mention of the word Sabbath here, it doesn’t occur in Genesis chapters 1 and 2, the creation account.
+Now, it’s noteworthy, and you need to follow along with this thought.
+It’s noteworthy that there’s no mention of the word Sabbath here, it doesn’t occur in Genesis chapters 1 and 2, the creation account.
 No mention of Sabbath…that word is not here.
 And furthermore, I want you to file this, there is nothing said about man resting here or ceasing from work.
 This is God’s rest, not man’s.
 It is not appropriate to inaugurate or imply here in Genesis some rest for man, that is to miss the point here.
 In fact, man isn’t even mentioned here in connection with this seventh day rest, only God is mentioned.
 No rest for man is inaugurated here.
 No Sabbath for man is inaugurated here.
 That doesn’t come until the Mosaic Law in Exodus 16.
 Marriage law was commanded in Genesis.
-Not to eat from tree was commanded.
+Not to eat from the tree was commanded.
 However, no Sabbath law is given to man.
 That is significant.

 And I want to take you further into understanding this.
 If you were to read through the six days and read day seven, what component of the first six days that was there in every single day is not in this discussion of day seven?
-The little phrase that says…what?
+The little phrase, that demarcation, that says…what?
 “There was morning and there was evening,” it’s not there…it’s not there.

 What are we talking about when we talk about God’s rest?
 That He was tired mentally, tired physically?
 No. Simply that He ceased, He ceased creating and then was, as it were, sitting back and just being satisfied with what He had created.

 He was enjoying it.
 He was delighting in it.
 I mean, it was the delight of God to see the work of His hands that had never existed before this time.
-How refreshing it must have been, how delightful, how well pleased God must have been when He saw the created universe free from sin, free from decay, free from the curse, no death, no decay.
-When He saw pristine blue skies sparkling with diamond stars and birds and fish, animals cavorting all over His created earth without fear.
+How refreshing it must have been, how delightful, how well pleased God must have been when He saw the created universe free from sin, free from the curse, no human death.
 And how much God must have delighted when He walked through the Garden and fellowship with man, with Adam and the wife He made for him, named Eve.
 What a delight it must have been.

 And God must have delighted in the fact that everything that man needed had been provided for him.
 Everything necessary was there for the happiness of Adam and Eve, this was the seventh day.
-But the reason it doesn’t say evening and morning is because that rest didn’t end in 24 hours, did it?
+But the reason it doesn’t say evening and morning is because that God’s rest didn’t end in 24 hours, did it?
 It didn’t end.
 The rest of God was not about a day of the week.
 It was not one day of the week.
 It was a STATE.
 In fact, God’s delight wouldn’t end until when?
 Sin came.
-That seventh day inaugurated some period of time in which God delighted in a world that sparkled with pure life and a world which enjoyed the presence of God and a man and his wife in open fellowship with their creator ever day.
+That seventh day inaugurated some period of time, rest, in which God delighted in a world that sparkled with pure life and a world which enjoyed the presence of God and a man and his wife in open fellowship with their creator ever day.
 Sin and its resulting curse still unknown.
-There was no more creation work to do and there was no work of preserving all of this because it wasn’t prone to decay.
-And so we could say that on day seven God entered into a permanent STATE of rest, at least permanent until sin.
+And so we could say that on day seven, God entered into a permanent STATE of rest, at least permanent until sin.
 See: God’s rest is not same as the Jewish weekly Sabbath